Rukawuba/MVC-Boilerplate/README.md

 ### Project Structure

-The project likely has a folder structure similar to this:
+The project's folder structure is:

 ```
 - Controllers